 The Lattice Letters

-Mathematical research, historical ironies, theological reflections, and corporate position papers from our editorial pipeline.
+Mathematical research, historical ironies, and corporate position papers from our editorial pipeline.

 The Geometry of a Projection